Psalm 41NIV New International Version Translations

 Items for Discussion

-- Why is a powerful ending so important to the overall message?
+- Why is this important to salvation?

 - 1NIV New International Version Translations